 - Guards the teeth that have cracks or cavities.

-- It improves the aesthetics of the teeth while also protecting against the weak structure.
+- It improves the teeth’ aesthetics while protecting against the weak structure.

 Crowns have several drawbacks.